paritytech/metadata-portal/docs/NOTES.md

 3. Instantiates a HashSet to store files to keep
 4. Iterates through each chain in `config.toml`
     - Determines the current metadata version from the chain specs
-    - Determines which metadata QR files are versioned equal to or greater than the current meta data version; these files are kept in the HashSet
+    - Determines which metadata QR files are versioned equal to or greater than the current metadata version; these files are kept in the HashSet
     - Stores Chainspec QR files are kept in the HashSet
 5. Determines the difference of all files and kept files, these are the files to be removed
 6. Iterates through each file to be removed and delete it